chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 21-Jan, reviewed at Tabley Park by Prince William Frederick and presented with standards
 * 15-Jul, inspected by Lt Col Hare
 * Sep, attached to Maj Gen Burton's brigade, headquartered in Chester
-* 25-Sep, permament duty in Liverpool under command of Prince William Frederick
+* 25-Sep, permanent duty in Liverpool under command of Prince William Frederick

 ## 1805